gmc-code/PC-algorithms1/docs/maths_python/maths_python_intro.rst

 ----

-| 9	Apply set structures to solve real-world problems (VCMNA307)
+| level 9 Apply set structures to solve real-world problems (VCMNA307)
 | See: https://victoriancurriculum.vcaa.vic.edu.au/Curriculum/ContentDescription/VCMNA307

 	* **Using a sort algorithm to determine the median of a set of numbers**